How to Use Spray Paint {The COMPLETE Guide}

 You may have noticed that within every brand of spray paint there are several different lines of paint.
 It can be incredibly overwhelming to know where to even start, so allow me to be your guide.

-Rust-Oleum has several different lines of spray paint – I’m going to break down the differences of three of them here.
-They’re all a fantastic quality and provide great coverage (and, of course, they’re super versatile).
+Rust-Oleum has several different lines of spray paint – I’m going to break down the differences of three of them here:

 - Stops Rust: This line is most well-known for fighting against rust, but it’s incredibly versatile and can be used on tons of different surfaces (not just metal!).
 This is the go-to line when the most important factor in your project is durability and protection (especially for outdoor projects).